Ride from the middle station of the cable car

 Some information on accessibility are listed below.
 Detailed information can be found in the evaluation report at the end of the text.

-• Stairs have at least a handrail on one side.
+• Stairs have at least one handrail on one side.

 • The hiking path does not have any tactile, clearly perceptible lateral path boundaries.
 There are no uninterrupted visual high-contrast lateral boundaries of the path.